 After the term race-based traumatic stress became more widely known, it became interchangeable with “racial trauma.”
 The two have the exact definition, and Carter is credited with the concept in full, no matter which is used.

 Seventeen years after publishing his paper, the movement of immigrants and refugees has reached its highest level due to increased wars, armed conflicts, malnutrition, and natural disasters.

 Leading to massive movements of population migration, which generates complex feelings for the original population towards the “New Comers” to their immigrants and refugee-host countries.

-Pulling to the surface – worse than ever before – the vicious cycle of xenophobia, racism, discrimination, and the increase of hate crimes.
+Pulling to the surface – worse than ever – the vicious cycle of xenophobia, racism, discrimination, and the increase of hate crimes.

 Symptoms of Racial Trauma